Karuvanpadi

-Karuvanpadi is one of the growing towns/suburbs near Pattambi.
+Karuvanpadi is one of the growing towns/suburbs near Pattambi, Palakkad district, Kerala.
 It is one of the important trading centres in the area.
 Karuvanpadi is situated in Parudur panchayath, on Pattambi-Pallippuram road.
+Its PIN code is 679303.

 A diversion from Karuvanpadi centre through Kodumunda road connects Karuvanpadi with the Pattambi–Pallippuram road in Kodumunda centre.
+Nearby Palathara has a railway crossing known commonly as the Palathara Gate.